Code-Institute-Submissions/project-mindfulness-meditation/README.md

 - Homepage image didn't display as expected on screens above 2100px wide or on the emulated iPad Pro size in portrait orientation.<br>
 - Footer didn't display correctly when viewed in the Firefox browser.<br>
 - The benefits page had a gap below the footer initially.<br>
-- The header element with navigation links didn't display correctly when viewed in the Firefox browser.<br><br>
+- The header element with navigation links didn't display correctly when viewed in the Firefox browser at smaller screen widths.<br><br>
 As noted, these bugs have since been corrected.<br>
 ### Validator Testing

 - HTML
-    - No errors returned when tested using the official W3C validator:
+    - No errors or warnings returned when tested using the official W3C validator:
     - [Check of homepage](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fdomsq.github.io%2Fproject-mindfulness-meditation%2Findex.html)
     - [Check of techniques page](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fdomsq.github.io%2Fproject-mindfulness-meditation%2Ftechniques.html)
     - [Check of benefits page](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fdomsq.github.io%2Fproject-mindfulness-meditation%2Fbenefits.html)